RandleWasson/CIS-25-Final/README.md

 to the business and fincancial stand point (promoting, marketing, and scheduling partnerships) and also having the artistic side (having a story/narritive, art, and animation).

 I plan on becoming a "game developer" which has always been my dream.
+As of right now and of course the future, I'm working on different projects both big and small in order to get into the feeling of achieving or at least understanding what I need to do in order to become proficient in making video games.
+I know how to use Blender 3D, make textures, and hopefully with enough practice and not being scared, create models and rig them for people to use.
+Also, I'm expanding my knowledge beyond C++ and using languages like JavaScript, CSS, and HTML (with the chance of possibly adding more) into my toolkit so I'm not unfamiliar in what I want to make for games!

 ## Linking for Proper Credit for use of Assets/Resources!
 (Because I couldn't have done this without them!)